-When winter arrives, we need to be ready.
+When winter arrives, you need to be ready.
 In some states, you can expect cold winds and heavy snow.
-Other states, maybe winter is your rainy season.
-Or if you’re in LA, chances are you have no idea what winter is.
+In other states, maybe winter is your rainy season.
+Or, if you’re in a place like Los Angeles, chances are you have no idea what winter is.

 We’ll focus here on some of the more extreme seasonal tasks you’ll have to deal with if you live anywhere that gets below freezing regularly.

 If you want to move even more snow faster, you should probably buy a snow blower.
 You’ll need to check your snow blower before the first big snowfall to make sure everything is in working order.
-Like a lawnmower, you should change the oil annually.
+As with a lawnmower, you should change the oil annually.